-- In August 2021, we announced plans to make investments in an aggregate amount of up to W3.3 trillion in a new fabrication facility in Paju, Korea, which would be used for the production of small- to mid-sized OLED panels.
-We have begun construction in August 2021, which is expected to continue until the first quarter of 2024.
-The exact completion date is subject to change based on market conditions and any changes to our investment timetable. - In response to and in anticipation of growing demand in the China market, we established a joint venture with the government of Guangzhou to construct a new fabrication facility to manufacture next generation large-sized OLED panels, which was established under the name of LG Display High-Tech (China) Co., Ltd., in July 2018.
+- In August 2021, we announced plans to make investments in an aggregate amount of up to W3.3 trillion in a new fabrication complex in Paju, Korea, P10, which will be used for the production of small- and medium-sized OLED panels.
+We completed the construction of our new AP5 fabrication facility located within such complex in February 2024 and have subsequently commenced mass production of medium-sized panels at such facility. - In response to and in anticipation of growing demand in the China market, we established a joint venture with the government of Guangzhou to construct a new fabrication facility to manufacture next generation large-sized OLED panels, which was established under the name of LG Display High-Tech (China) Co., Ltd., in July 2018.
 We currently hold a 70% ownership interest in the joint venture and the government of Guangzhou holds the remaining 30% ownership interest.
-We have invested approximately \(\formal{W}\)7 trillion in capital expenditures for the joint venture as of December 31, 2022 and commenced mass production of large-sized OLED panels at such fabrication facility in July 2020. - In July 2017, we announced plans to make investments in an aggregate amount of up to \text{W7.8 trillion in new large-sized and plastic OLED production lines in Paju, Korea.
-In July 2019, we announced plans to make additional investments of \text{W3.0 trillion in the previously announced new large-sized OLED production lines.
+We have invested approximately W7 trillion in capital expenditures for the joint venture as of December 31, 2023 and commenced mass production of large-sized OLED panels at such fabrication facility in July 2020.

+In July 2017, we announced plans to make investments in an aggregate amount of up to W7.8 trillion mainly in new large-sized and plastic OLED production lines in Paju, Korea.
+In July 2019, we announced plans to make additional investments of W3.0 trillion in the previously announced new large-sized OLED production lines.
+Certain of such investments have already been completed with respect to plastic OLED panels and we commenced mass production of such panels in July 2019.
+However, our scheduled investments in large-sized OLED panels pursuant to the July 2017 and July 2019 announcements have been extended until the first quarter of 2028 due in part to increased uncertainties in the global economic environment.
 We are in the process of developing and assessing the specifics of such planned investments, including the timing.

-In 2022, our total cash outflows for capital expenditure, consisting of cash used in acquisition of property, plant and equipment, amounted to \wflat{W}5.1 trillion.
-We currently expect that, in 2023, our total cash outflows for capital expenditure will be lower compared to 2022 and will be used primarily to continue to fund our previously announced investments related to facilities for OLED panels.
+We have continued to make investments to construct new production facilities as well as for other purposes in order to proactively respond to the technological changes in the display industry and maintain a competitive market position.
+However, we have reduced our capital expenditure levels in recent periods as part of our efforts to gain financial stability by focusing on certain essential investments required to operate our business.
+In 2023, our total cash outflows for capital expenditure, consisting of cash used in acquisition of property, plant and equipment, amounted to W3.5 trillion, which represented a 31.4% decrease from W5.1 trillion in 2022.
+We currently expect that, in 2024, our total cash outflows for capital expenditure will be lower compared to 2023 and will be used primarily to continue to fund our previously announced investments related to facilities for OLED panels as well as other essential recurring investments.
 Such expected capital expenditures are subject to periodic assessment, and we cannot provide any assurance that such expected capital expenditures may not change materially after assessment.